Proven marketing gets a student into a right-fit college because s/he stands out, gets noticed, and is taken more

 There's a better way to help your daughter or son gain admission to their first-choice college.
 And I don't mean using bribes, multi-million dollar donations, and downright cheating.

 To prove it, I have a story to tell that will work for you, so I suggest you get a coffee, sit down and relax.

 Certain activities have a pattern that produces the same results, no matter how many times it's used.
-To get a better result, you interrupt the pattern.
+To get a better result, you must interrupt the pattern.

 For example, from about the year 1450, the pattern of information was books and newspapers until it was interrupted by the home computer, to make information instantly available.
 The horse was the pattern of transportation until the automobile came along.

 Today, grades, test scores, and star talent provide the pattern for admitting students to colleges, but it's now interrupted by the Student Brand Strategy, which has proven to produce a better outcome for my students for the past 17 years.